zephray/VerilogBoy/README.md

 ![Architecture](https://cdn.hackaday.io/images/6958041523363605244.jpg)

-There are three major parts needs to be implemented: the Game Boy CPU (8-bit CISC Processor called SM83, Intel 8080 like), the PPU (Pixel Processing Unit), and the sound unit.
+There are three major parts needs to be implemented: the Game Boy CPU (8-bit CISC Processor called SM83, Intel 8080 like), the PPU (Pixel Processing Unit), and the sound unit (sometimes referred as a PSG, Programmable Sound Generator).
 Several interfacing modules are needed to support the IO capability provided by the specific hardware (FPGA development board or "VerilogBoy Handheld").

 ## Targets (Ports)